frekky/donation-portal/README.md

 Stuff to do
 -----------

-- Online payment of membership fees using [Square Payments](https://squareup.com/au/)
+- Online payment of membership fees using [Square Payment Form](https://docs.connect.squareup.com/payments/sqpaymentform/sqpaymentform-overview)
 - Email confirmation & payment receipts
 - Automatic member account creation in Active Directory (after membership approved)
 - Validating student numbers in ID field (also via email)
-- Add dispense account balance with Square online payments
+- Add dispense account balance online with Square paymentform

 Workflow Design
 ---------------

 - __Use case 1: new member__:
     1. New member enters details on registration form, submits
+        - Thankyou page: contains link to edit some submission details
-        - Gets confirmation email to the effect of "your membership is pending"
+        - Membership confirmation sent to student email if is student
+        - Immediate payment is possible using the online payment form, otherwise can be done later
-    2. Door member logs in and verifies that details are correct, manages payment
+    2. Door member logs in and verifies that details are correct, can do payment in-person
         - Cash: door member takes cash and enters amount paid by cash
         - Card (in person): door member enters amount to charge, processed via Square App or custom POS app (Android)
         - Card (online): door member enters amount to charge, can either enter card details directly or new member can access payment form
         - Dispense note: all payments (even before account creation) processed through dispense, money is then given to newly created accounts following step 3
     3. Door member approves pending membership
-        - Pending memberships are saved into the main members table
+        - Pending memberships are marked as approved (note: pending / approved records _are_ in the same table)
         - Account is created in AD/dispense using provided details
             - Update dispense with payment information after account creation - transfer money from `uccportal` account to `$newuser` account (for example)
             - User gets email with link to login & change details
     4. New member gets notification (ie. email), clicks link to set password
 - __Use case 2: existing member__ (possibly with locked account):
     1. Existing member (with existing AD/LDAP account) logs in and enters details on renewal/registration form (or confirms existing stored details are correct)